YOUR FREE MONTHLY BOOKLIST IS READY TO DOWNLOAD TODAY! SCROLL DOWN TO GRAB YOUR COPY!

 Mindful living is a way to bring a deeper awareness to all aspects of our lives.
 It's a gift that only we can give ourselves.
 This winter, let's gift our ourselves and our young learners with peace of mind one day at a time.

 BEING PRESENT MEANS BEING AWARE OF WHAT'S HAPPENING ON THE INSIDE JUST AS MUCH AS YOU'RE AWARE OF WHAT'S HAPPENING ON THE OUTSIDE

-When you learn to capture small moments of peace in passing conversations and small tasks that make up your day, it breaks up building anxiety and stress in your body - making you energized instead of exhausted.
+When you learn to capture small moments of peace in passing conversations and small tasks that make up your day, it breaks up building anxiety and stress in your body - keeping you energized instead of exhausted.

 Use these simple practices to help you and your children refocus your energy, self-regulate behavior and make better connections with the world around you.

 WHEN CHILDREN KNOW THEY HAVE A CHOICE IN THE MOMENT, IT EMPOWERS THEM TO REACT AND RESPOND WITH BETTER AWARENESS.

 The "Presence" activities include several PDF downloads:

 BE PRESENT, RELIEVE YOURSELF OF FEELING PULLED TO DO MORE